Become an apprentice

 No matter what kind of program you ultimately become registered to, it is important to understand that being part of a registered apprenticeship program means that you are subject to a very structured set of guidelines and expectations.
 The process can be confusing but can reap great rewards.
 Being an apprentice is not easy.
 You will work hard.
 Both your employer and your instructors will push you to achieve and do your best work.
 Your Training Committee will expect you to follow a number of policies.
 Most of the apprenticeship rules are established by the State of Oregon and administered by your Joint Apprenticeship Training Committee (JATC).

 The basic idea behind a registered apprenticeship program is that you will work and go to school throughout the length of your program.
 Class times may vary.
 Classes are typically held in the evenings but can occasionally be during the day or on the weekends.
-You will log on the job training hours (OJT) and related training hours (RT) and after earning a specified number of hours in each category you will be eligible to be “re-rated” into the next “period” of your apprenticeship.
-As a guideline, apprentices must meet the minimum hours of OJT and RT and must be in good standing to be considered for re-rate advancement.
+For most registered apprenticeship program these are time-based programs where you will log on the job training hours (OJT) and related training hours (RT) and after earning a specified number of hours in each category you will be eligible to be “re-rated” into the next “period” of your apprenticeship.
+In a few cases there are registered apprenticeship programs that are competency-based programs where you will log on the job training hours (OJT) and related training hours (RT) but will be eligible to be ‘re-rated’ into the next “period” of your apprenticeship based on meeting specific competency outcomes outline in your program requirements.
+As a guideline, apprentices must meet the minimum hours of OJT and RT for time-based and/or minimum competencies met for competency-based and must be in good standing to be considered for re-rate advancement.
 To remain in good standing with your Committee you must pass your classes with a “C” or better, keep your certifications current and adhere to all policies.
 Each term progression may earn you a pay increase and brings you one step closer to completing your program.

 Each program will vary in total length.
 Individual apprentices will progress at varying speeds but each apprenticeship term will require approximately six months to complete.
 The specifics of your program are detailed in the Standards and Policies of your individual Training Committee.